Sharing information outside of HMRC: disclosure for HMRC’s functions: disclosure for joint working situations

 - in the public interest in the specific circumstances set out at S.20 CRCA: further guidance on the circumstances in which information may be disclosed in the public interest, and the accompanying record keeping requirements, can be found at IDG40210.

-To disclose lawfully, you must also meet the requirements of the Human Rights Act (HRA) and the Data Protection Act (DPA), so any information disclosed must be relevant and proportionate to what the disclosure is intended to achieve.
+To disclose lawfully, you must also meet the requirements of the Human Rights Act (HRA) and the Data Protection Act (DPA) and the General Data Protection Regulations (GDPR) 2018, so any information disclosed must be relevant and proportionate to what the disclosure is intended to achieve.
 See IDG40140 for further guidance on HRA or IDG40160 for DPA.

 Joint Working by Enforcement Directorates